Department of Music

 Kulas Music Collection

 The Kulas Music Collection, located on the first floor of the Kelvin Smith Library, contains more than 42,000 items, including books, scores, media, microforms, and music periodicals.
 Users can borrow books and scores; the library provides listening and reading areas to use media and reference collections.
 In addition to print resources, access is provided to online databases and research guides.
-A partnership with the Robinson Music Library at the Cleveland Institute of Music, which coordinates acquisitions and services, is available to faculty, staff and students with a valid ID.
+Faculty, staff and students with a valid ID also have access to materials at the Robinson Music Library at the Cleveland Institute of Music.

 Kulas Collection of Historical Instruments